ritaaoun/437_Assignment1/README.md

 I only included header and source files, as requested.
 Go into the folder 437_Assignment1 and use the Main.cpp file to test.
 Otherwise, the header files (x.hpp) will tell you what you need to know about class x.
 Implementation would be in x.cpp.

+NB: Please use raw view for clarity of below schema.

 Some of my design decisions (-> is a parent/child relationship):
 * Primitive ->  Num   ->  Int       -> Floor
                                     -> Ceiling